Frequently Asked Questions about Volunteering

 I just want to volunteer with kids.
 What are my options?

-There are some opportunities available to work with children in our PRTF (Psychiatric Residential Treatment Facility) or at our Child Development Center.
-Please contact Mallory Seibel, Development Associate, at 704-644-4436 or email@example.com for more information.
+There are opportunities available to work with children in our PRTF (Psychiatric Residential Treatment Facility) or at our Child Development Center.
+Please contact Katie Hartwell at 704-771-3913 or firstname.lastname@example.org for more information.
 If you are interested in a long-term, on-going assignment, you will need to complete the volunteer application, reference check, criminal background check and a Diana Screening.

 I’m doing a school project on orphans.
 Can I meet any at Thompson?